Canon 1200D vs G9X Mark II

 - More modern: Reflects 2 years and 10 months of technical progress since the 1200D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II is the clear winner of the contest (15 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II is the clear winner of the contest (17 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The review scores listed above should be treated with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.